anonychun/siwi/README.md

 When files upload the console will give you information about who is uploading, filename, time, etc
 ![Console on information](asset/img/console_information.png)

-To check file that already uploaded go to your application directory on `data/upload` and when you wanna share files to the client, put your files into `data/public` on the client browser instead of click `UPLOAD` button just click on `PUBLIC` button and you see all files will be shown
+To check files that already uploaded go to your application directory on `data/upload` and when you wanna share files to the client, put your files into `data/public` on the client browser instead of click `UPLOAD` button just click on `PUBLIC` button and you see all files will be shown

 ## Problem
 * When the application cannot start, check your network connection maybe you're not connected to any network